Olympic National Park

 Diversity Unveiled: Exploring the Ecosystems of Olympic National Park

 Olympic National Park, a UNESCO World Heritage Site since 1981, showcases the remarkable diversity of ecosystems within a single geographical area.
-Situated in the northwestern corner of Washington State, this expansive park offers visitors an unparalleled opportunity to witness the harmonious coexistence of glacier-capped peaks, lush rainforests, and a pristine coastline.
+Situated in the northwestern corner of Washington State in the United States, this expansive park offers visitors an unparalleled opportunity to witness the harmonious coexistence of glacier-capped peaks, lush rainforests, and a pristine coastline.

 UNESCO Description of the World Heritage Site